KittapatR/KittapatR/README.md

 What field I'm interested to learn:
 1. Digital signal processing, e.g., image processing and speech processing
+2. Computer architecture and theory of computation
-2. Dynamical systems for physical model
+3. Dynamical systems for physical model
-3. Machine learning and explainable artificial intelligence
+4. Machine learning and explainable artificial intelligence

 **Work and Experiences**